5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## POST-INSTALL
 <details>
 <summary><strong>Strengthen Security</strong></summary>
-Change the following settings to make your systm more secure:
+Change the following settings to make your system more secure:

 - Change UEFI > APFS: `MinDate` and `MinVersion` from `-1` (disabled) to the correct values for the macOS version you are using.
 A list with the correct values for macOS High Sierra up to Big Sur can be found [here](https://github.com/acidanthera/OpenCorePkg/blob/master/Include/Acidanthera/Library/OcApfsLib.h).</br>